sanjaysingh/ethtimedlock/README.md

     ```bash
     cp env.template .env
     ```
-4. Edit the `.env` file to add your deployer account's private key and RPC URLs for your desired networks.
+4. Edit the `.env` file to add your deployer account's private key.
+Optionally update the RPC URLs for your desired networks if you don't like default ones specified in hardhat.config.js.

 ### Deploying the Contract